samrocketman/gitlab-mirrors/docs/installation.md

 * GitLab will not allow users (even admins) to add a project to a group unless that user is designated an `owner` of the group.
 This is by design in GitLab.
 * `gitlab-mirrors` will not auto-create a group (though it will auto-create projects within a group).
 This is by design in `gitlab-mirrors`.
 One should create the group manually and assign the `gitmirror` user as an owner of the group.
 This is to ensure mirroring a repository for a particular group is a purposeful action.
+* `gitlab-mirrors` **must not** be shared by the same user as GitLab which is typically the `git` user.
+It will not work and you'll run into a lot of configuration trouble.

 ## Using a dedicated GitLab user